Sixteen Democrats sign letter opposing Pelosi as speaker

 Democrats are slated to hold 232 seats for the next Congress, with five races still yet to be called.
 If no member votes “present,” then Pelosi would have to win the support of 218 members, meaning she would not need the support of 14 Democratic lawmakers.

 Of the sixteen Democrats who signed the letter, four are newly elected.
-One signee, Ben McAdams, has not yet been elected, and currently trails Rep. Mia Love, R-Utah, in his uncalled race.
+One signee, Ben McAdams, has not yet been elected, but currently leads Rep. Mia Love, R-Utah, in his uncalled race.

 The letter does not represent the totality of Democratic opposition to Pelosi.
 Two members who have contemplated running against Pelosi as speaker, Reps.
 Karen Bass, D-Calif., and Marcia Fudge, D-Ohio, did not sign on to the letter.
 Abigail Spanberger, who vowed to oppose Pelosi in her successful Virginia campaign, said on Friday after leaving a meeting with her that she would not sign the letter but would still vote against her.